lumol-org/lumol/doc/src/input/interactions/index.rst

   energy contributions.

-Information about interactions for ``pairs``, ``bonds``, ``angles`` and ``dihedrals`` are organized as arrays of TOML tables.
+Information about interactions for ``pairs``, ``bonds``, ``angles`` and ``dihedrals`` are organized as TOML tables.
 The ``coulomb`` section contains information about the treatment of long-range electrostatic interactions and the ``charges`` section defines the partial charges of the atoms.

 .. toctree::
    :maxdepth: 2